checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/misc/ModuleDirectoryLayout.md

   setting in *directories.json*.
 In a single-module project, the module path is the empty String.
 - the <span style="background-color:#ffdddd;">**MDL path**</span> (red) as configured in the *directories.json* config
   file.
 Within a module, every file must be located either on an MDL path or in the module root.
+Files may also be located directly in the `baseDir`.
 - The <span style="background-color:#ddffdd;">**specific path**</span> (green) may play a role if it is used in the *directories.json* config file in order to control the contents of specific MDL paths.